lFonseca14/lFonseca14/README.md

 ###

 <p align="left">My name is Lucas and I'm from Belo Horizonte, Brazil.
-This is where i share my projects and the progress of my software development skills </p>
+This is where i share my projects and the progress of my software development skills. 👨‍💻 </p>

 ###